christ-offer/gpt-functions-gui/README.md

 * GUI is pretty darn basic.
 * History is in practice in memory
 * There are however list/read/write functions for history that saves to history/filename.md, should summarize the chat history.
+* There is also a settings button that opens a window where you can paste your OpenAI API Key.

 ## Functions